HrudayR/Puzzle-solver/README.md

 #### Experiment 3: Fixed Features + Fourier Descriptors, Transformer Solver

-Swapping the shallow solver for the full Transformer while keeping the fixed encoder unchanged produces a matching accuracy of **0.58** — a gain of 0.26 over Experiment 2 and a marginal improvement of 0.05 over the baseline.
+Swapping the shallow solver for the full Transformer while keeping the fixed encoder unchanged produces a matching accuracy of **0.58**, which is a gain of 0.26 over Experiment 2 and a marginal improvement of 0.05 over the baseline.
 Two conclusions follow.
 First, the Transformer is doing substantial work: the same fixed features that scored 0.32 with a shallow solver reach 0.58 when the solver can reason globally.
 Second, hand-crafted Fourier and Gabor features are already competitive with the baseline square CNN when paired with a strong solver, suggesting that boundary shape and fixed texture responses carry genuine compatibility signal.

 #### Experiment 4: Learnable CNN + Fourier Descriptors, Shallow Solver

-Introducing a learnable CNN alongside the Fourier descriptors, but retaining the shallow solver, achieves a matching accuracy of **0.44** — a clear improvement of 0.12 over Experiment 2.
+Introducing a learnable CNN alongside the Fourier descriptors, but retaining the shallow solver, achieves a matching accuracy of **0.44**, which is a clear improvement of 0.12 over Experiment 2.
 The gap is entirely attributable to the CNN learning a task-specific texture representation on top of the fixed Fourier signal.
 Because boundary shape is already captured by the Fourier descriptors, the CNN can focus exclusively on residual texture, and this focused learning is more effective than the fixed Gabor bank.
 The accuracy remains below the baseline, however, reinforcing that the shallow solver is still the primary bottleneck.

 #### Experiment 5: Learnable CNN + Fourier Descriptors, Transformer Solver